 7. When done cooking, allow the IP to naturally release its pressure.

-This Zuppa Toscana recipe is one of my fave kinds of soups to make.
 I also love to serve it alongside some crusty bread to help sop up the broth.
 In addition, you can serve it alongside some garlic bread orrrrr my loaded olive cheese bread for extra goodness.
-And don’t forget your glass of wine, hope you enjoy!
+And don’t forget your glass of wine, hope you enjoy it!

 Print

-Best Ever Zuppa Toscana
+Best-Ever Creamy Zuppa Toscana

 • Author: Quin Liburd